jararias/sunwhere/README.md

 ![python versions](https://img.shields.io/badge/python-3.8%2C3.9%2C3.10-blue.svg)

+TODO:
+- review docstrings in usecases and core
+- add header image (sun track)
+- move benchmark to main.py
+- add documentation to README.md (images with folding code in usage showcases)
+- add solar chart with optional analemas in main.py

 # Solar position for solar resource assessment

 *sunwhere* is tailored for typical applications in solar resource assessment.
 It provides the solar zenith and azimuth angles, the sun-earth's distance correction factor, and secondary parameters such as solar declination, equation of time, and sunrise and sunset hours, among others.

 ## Main features
-*sunwhere* optionally uses the NREL[^1], Plataforma Solar de Almería (PSA)[^2] or Iqbal[^3] solar position algorithms, which provide three different levels of speed and accuracy to adapt the operation to the requirements of different applications.
+*sunwhere* optionally uses the NREL[^1], Plataforma Solar de Almería (PSA)[^2], SolTrack[^3] or Iqbal[^4] solar position algorithms, which provide three different levels of speed and accuracy to adapt the operation to the requirements of different applications.

 Unlike other packages, *sunwhere* focuses on usage cases.
 Three of them are specifically considered: